group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 `imfill()`:   Automatically fills the binary objects.
 `bwskel()`: Skeletonization of the binary image.
 Useful to obtain the main central line of *C. elegans*.

-These functions are executed in the `processament_imatge_llistat` function in the program, which works based in the list described in the Image modification of the Processing panel and its values.
+These functions are executed in the `processment_img_list` function in the program, which works based in the list described in the Image modification of the Processing panel and its values.

 <div align="right">
   <img src="images/Logos/Matlab_Logo.png" width="15%">